LIFEHUBBER

 CoMoVi is a framework for co-generating 3D human motion and realistic videos, with the official materials centered on motion-conditioned video generation and related training workflows.

 The project presents CoMoVi as a system that links human-motion generation and video generation rather than treating them as fully separate tasks.
-This page is for general reference, not a recommendation.
+This page is a starting point, not a recommendation.
 Check the original source before relying on the resource.

 What it is